 Bookkeeping is conditional in nature and direct, with no place for understanding.
 Accounting, interestingly, is profoundly logical and emotional, searching for designs in costs and gauging monetary results.

 Therefore, can a bookkeeper be an accountant?
-The answer is yes if they have the right skills and knowledge as both plays with the same monetary aspects.
+The answer is yes if they have the right skills and knowledge as both play with the same monetary aspects.

 Responsibilities of a bookkeeper

 A bookkeeper performs multiple responsibilities and duties.
 They are skilled in recording financial data and recording all aspects of finance.
 The responsibilities of a bookkeeper include;